DataDog/docker-dd-agent/README.md

 #### Autodiscovery

 Another way to enable checks is through Autodiscovery.
-This is particularly useful in dynamic environments like Kubernetes, Amazon ECS or Docker Swarm.
-More details about this feature can be found [in the doc](https://docs.datadoghq.com/guides/autodiscovery/).
+This is particularly useful in dynamic environments like Kubernetes, Amazon ECS, or Docker Swarm.
+Read more about Autodiscovery on the [Datadog Docs site](https://docs.datadoghq.com/guides/autodiscovery/).

 #### Configuration files